Izoee/NexnetPlus/Resources/EditColors.md

   2. Press CTRL+F and search for "**-- COPY FROM HERE**" without the ""
   3. You should see something like this :
     ![alt text](https://github.com/Izoee/NexnetPlus/blob/main/Resources/colorsCode.png?raw=true)
-  4. You can change any of the number values to RGBA color codes for custom colors
+  4. You can change any of the number values to RGBA color codes for custom colors.
+(You can generate RGBA color codes [here](https://rgbacolorpicker.com/))
   5. For example, if you want to change the color of the world events to red,
     ![alt text](https://github.com/Izoee/NexnetPlus/blob/main/Resources/colorsCode2.png?raw=true)
     you would change the **255, 255, 255, 255** to **255, 0, 0, 255**